FlausenImKopf/glimmer/README.md

 # Glimmer App

 > This project was created in hackathon mode and under time constraints in a team of two.
 [Regina Müller](https://github.com/ReginaMueller) worked on both timeline features.
 I've worked on the homeview and on the features that let the user add new glimmers.
-I'm currently (since 11/06/2024) working to refactor everything to bring it up to my coding standards.
+I'm currently (since 11/06/2024) working to refactor everything.

 A glimmer describes the opposite of a trigger: A glimmer is a moment in your life that evokes happiness, joy, calm, gratitude or a sense of connectedness.